quixio/quix-streams/src/StreamingDataFrames/examples/README.md

-# `StreamingDataFrames` Examples
+# Quix Streams Examples

-This folder contains a few examples/boiler-plate applications to get you started with the `StreamingDataFrames` library.
+This folder contains a few boilerplate applications to get you started with the Quix Streams library.

 ## Running an Example